Hardest-hit areas left behind as power returns to Manhattan

 WORRIED ABOUT SAFETY

-Security was also on the minds of residents in Howard Beach, a Queens neighbourhood on the west edge of Jamaica bay that also flooded.
+Security was also on the minds of residents in Howard Beach, a Queens neighborhood on the west edge of Jamaica bay that also flooded.
 There, water rushed through the streets, toppling huge trees and swamping basements.
 It was not in an evacuation zone so most residents stayed and their cars were ruined.
-As they worked to clean up, they swapped rumours of break-ins in the neighbourhood.
+As they worked to clean up, they swapped rumors of break-ins in the neighborhood.

 Monsignor Alfred LoPinto, the pastor at St. Helen's Church in Howard Beach, said his parishioners, who were also facing a long wait for electricity to be restored, were fearful.
 "I'm just telling them to hang on," he said.